-This is just a selection of things which you can do in Prague and I loved Prague and would recommend everyone visiting as there is so much to see there if you're interested in history furthermore as it is popular amongst backpackers it is perfect for solo travel.
+I would happily recommend Prague to anyone who is thinking about visiting Prague or Europe, as this is just a selection of things which you can do in Prague.
+As there is so much to see and do there if you're interested in history, furthermore as it is popular amongst backpackers it is perfect for solo travel.

 Want up to £25 off your first trip over £55?
 Use the link below